“This is news to me”.

 “I now have good grasp of the whole picture, of the factors one needs to take into account when working out a cage’s optimum dimensions that make it a safe place for a dog to travel in.
 This should be readily available to the general public, so that dog owners have the appropriate information.
 I will do my best to bring this issue up for discussion.” says Ann-Sofie Alm during her visit to Trollhättan.

 “What’s needed are changes in the relevant paragraphs in the Animal Welfare Act, or at least updated recommendations from the Swedish Agricultural Board.
 Through our independent crash tests done at the Swedish research institute, RISE, in Borås, we can show that a dog - contrary to the Swedish Board of Agriculture's recommendations – must travel in a smaller space to stay safe in a crash situation.
-That's pretty obvious.
+That's pretty obvious, and Gert Olofsson continues.

 “It needs to be taken all the way up to parliamentary level so that the issue is prioritized, since it is not only important for us, but for everyone in the industry, not least, the country’s dog owners.”